 By having a logging system in place, security scanners can run in the background.
 The scanners will alert proper personnel within your organization to investigate compromising situations and take action.
 Advanced logging scanners can integrate with your firewall.
 Once integrated, scanners can make decisions based on your company’s security policy and firewall type.
 Overall, logging will help identify many possible threats to your network.

 This same logging mentality can scale dramatically when utilizing AWS Cloud watch.
-When setup correctly in can monitor and alert on not only traffic, but also actions on your AWS VPC. https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ConsoleAlarms.html
+When set up correctly it can monitor and alert on not only traffic but also actions on your AWS VPC. https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ConsoleAlarms.html